windows-ad-lab/adlab/README.md

 ## Our goal

-//ToDo: Describe the goal of this gitbook and what we want to accomplish
+//ToDo: Describe the goal of this gitbook and what we want to accomplish.